sludin/polychat_dissector/README.md

 ## Note

 This dissector is setup to find packets on port 8000.
 Life is easiest if you use this port.
-This can be changed in the wireshark settings.
+This can be changed but using the 'Decode As' functionality.
+Right click on the output and choose 'Decode As...'.
+Then add a line for:

+- Field: TCP port
+- Value: <YOUR PORT>
+- Type: use the default
+- Default: use the default
+- Current: PCHAT

 ## Get the Wireshark source code